 Meg: Did your daughter’s death affect your ability to paint for a while or did it make you want to paint more?

 She died, but she’s still here.
-In a way I perceive her energy.
-She became big-time painter in Japan.
-There’s books that tell about her work, and some Japanese come and when they realize she lived here, they say, oh, Elena, Elena!
+In a way, I perceive her energy.
+She became a big-time painter in Japan.
+There are books that tell about her work, and some Japanese come and when they realize she lived here, they say, oh, Elena, Elena!
 And they shop in here and buy some paintings.
 I believe it’s through her that they are coming here.
-In a way she’s supporting her dad’s art from where she is now.
+In a way, she’s supporting her dad’s art from where she is now.
 So she’s here.

 So this is life--decisions and hard periods--celebrated here by these paintings, where I have portrayed most of what I have seen.
 Nowadays, I am the grandfather of 15 grandchildren, father of five, four who are alive.
 I am fully sane and devoted to art.
 So this is Oscar Peren nowadays, the artist, the person, the grandfather, the man, the whole person.

 We recommend GetYourGuide for Tours.
 They offer highly unique tours with Local Guides.

 Don’t Forget Travel Insurance